-As a fruit of the heather family, cranberries are related to blueberries, bilberries, and lingonberries.
+Cranberries are a member of the heather family and related to blueberries, bilberries, and lingonberries.

-The most commonly grown species is the North American cranberry (Vaccinium macrocarpon), but other types of cranberries are found in nature.
+The most commonly grown species is the North American cranberry (Vaccinium macrocarpon), but other types are found in nature.

 Due to their very sharp and sour taste, cranberries are rarely eaten raw.

-In fact, they are most often consumed in the form of juice, which is normally sweetened and blended with other fruit juices.
+In fact, they’re most often consumed as juice, which is normally sweetened and blended with other fruit juices.

 Other cranberry-based products include sauces, dried cranberries, and powders and extracts used in supplements.

-Cranberries are rich in various healthy vitamins and plant compounds, some of which have been shown to be effective against urinary tract infections.
+Cranberries are rich in various healthy vitamins and plant compounds, some of which have been shown to be effective against urinary tract infections (UTIs).

-The rest is made up of insoluble fibers, such as pectin, cellulose, and hemicellulose, which pass through the gut almost intact.
+The rest is made up of insoluble fiber — such as pectin, cellulose, and hemicellulose — which pass through your gut almost intact.

-Cranberries also contain soluble fibers.
+Cranberries also contain soluble fiber.
 For this reason, excessive consumption of cranberries may cause digestive symptoms, such as diarrhea.

 Cranberries are a rich source of several vitamins and minerals, especially vitamin C.